marlonmisra/advanced-lane-finding/README.md

 **Color transforms**

 I expolored several color spaces and threshold combinations to determine which worked best.
 In total I looked at 4 spaces - the RGB (reg/green/blue) space, the HLS (hue/lightness/saturation) space, the HSV (hue/saturation/value) space, and the YCrCb (luma/blue-difference chroma component)/(red-difference chroma component) space.
 For each space, I defined the function in a way such that I could set a lower and upper bound on the value I want to filter by.
 Overall, the HLS space gave the best results, and it was specifically the S or saturation component that worked most robustly in different lighting conditions.
-I'm only giving a code example of the HLS conversion function below because they were all implemented in the same way (OpenCV has simple functions to convert from RGB space to others.
+I'm only giving a code example of the HLS conversion function below because they were all implemented in the same way (OpenCV has simple functions to convert from RGB space to others).

 ```python
 def hls_thresh(image, channel="h", thresh=(0, 50)):